mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

 TinyPilot has its first official office space!
 It's a 15-minute walk from my house, so it's a great location.
 The lease started on May 1st, and I'm in the process of moving operations there.

-While I stil primarily work from home, I'm finding it more fun than I expected to have a real office.
+While I still primarily work from home, I'm finding it more fun than I expected to have a real office.
 My house was increasingly becoming a TinyPilot warehouse, so it was a relief to move everything into the office and gain back two full cabinets and a large closet.

 Another part of the new office that I didn't expect to enjoy so much was choosing the tech infrastructure.
 Here's a brief tour of what I'm using: